DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
 type? | string | Specifies table column type.
-Used to identify cell template for rendered column.
-For rows passed by user into the widget type is not defined
+Used to identify a cell template to render a column cell.
+For data rows the type property is not defined

 ## Plugin Developer Reference